-Consult the full-time program guides below to learn which George Brown College programs are still accepting students for the upcoming academic years.
+Refer to the full-time program guides below to learn which George Brown College programs are still accepting applications for the upcoming academic years.

-Certificate – Certificate programs require the completion of 2 semesters (1 year) of study.
+Certificate: Programs that require the completion of two semesters (one year) of study.

-Diploma - Regular diploma programs require the completion of at least 4 semesters (2 years) of study.
-An advanced diploma is granted after 6 semesters (3 years) of study.
+Diploma: Regular diploma programs require the completion of at least four semesters (two years) of study.
+An advanced diploma requires six semesters (three years) of study.

 Postgraduate: Building on knowledge and experience gained through previous post-secondary study, postgraduate certificates require a university degree or diploma for admission.